 Impacts of involuntary childlessness

 Your experience will be unique to your life and circumstances (whether you’re single, partnered, had infertility treatments or experienced other perinatal loss).
-We know from research and lived experience, however, that coming to terms with being unable to have children can greatly impact upon your emotional and mental wellbeing.
+We know from research and lived experience, however, that coming to terms with being unable to have children can greatly impact upon your mental wellbeing, and have psychological impacts too.

 For many, the realisation that they will not have children comes after a long period of infertility treatments, and in many instances may have resulted in pregnancies followed by loss.
 Reaching this point often comes with emotional, physical and mental exhaustion – for both men and women.